Roman Italy

-The Crisis of the Third Century hit Italy particularly hard and left the eastern half of the Empire more prosperous.
-In 286 AD, the Emperor Diocletian moved Imperial residence undertaking the western provinces (the later Western Roman Empire) from Rome to Mediolanum.
-Meanwhile, the islands of Corsica, Sardinia, Sicily and Malta were added to Italy by Diocletian in 292 AD, and Italian cities such as Mediolanum and Ravenna continued to serve as de facto capitals for the West.

-The Bishop of Rome had gained importance gradually from the reign of Constantine, and was given religious primacy with the Edict of Thessalonica under Theodosius I. Italy was invaded several times by the wandering Germanic peoples and fell under the control of Odoacer, when Romulus Augustus was deposed in 476 AD.
-Except for about more than a decade between the end of the Gothic War in mid-550s and Lombard invasion of Italy in 568 when (Eastern) Roman Empire reunited Italy, no single authority was established in Italy as a whole until it was reunited in the 19th century by the House of Savoy in the Kingdom of Italy, which became the present-day Italian Republic in 1946.
+With the development of provincial governments and the proliferation of citizenship, Italy gradually lost its position as the empire's heartland, though it retained the ideological value as Roman homeland.
+The Crisis of the Third Century hit Italy particularly hard, but the Roman Empire managed to survive and reconquer breakaway regions.
+In 286 AD, the Emperor Diocletian moved the imperial residence associated with the western territories (the later Western Roman Empire) from Rome to Mediolanum.
+In 293 AD, Diocletian subdivided Italy into provinces and ended its special juridical privileges, which led to the loss of Italy's precedence over provinces.
+Meanwhile, the islands of Corsica, Sardinia, Sicily and Malta were added to Italy by Diocletian.
+The city of Rome declined as the center of power as new capitals were established outside Italy, such as Nicomedia, Sirmium, and later Constantinople.
+However, Italy remained the centre of the Western Roman Empire in late antiquity.
+Italian cities such as Mediolanum, Ravenna and Rome continued to serve as capitals for the West.
+The Bishop of Rome had gained importance gradually from the reign of Constantine the Great, and was given religious primacy with the Edict of Thessalonica under Theodosius I. Italy was invaded several times by the wandering Germanic peoples and fell under the control of Odoacer, when Romulus Augustus was deposed in 476 AD.
+Afterwards, Italy was ruled by the Ostrogoths and then briefly reconquered by the Byzantine Empire.
+The Lombard invasion in 568 AD would begin the fragmentation of Italy which lasted until its unification in 1861.

 Characteristics

 Following the end of the Social War in 87 BC, Rome had allowed its fellow Italian allies full rights in Roman society and granted Roman citizenship to all fellow Italic peoples.
 After having been for centuries the heart of the Roman Empire, from the 3rd century the government and the cultural center began to move eastward: first the Edict of Caracalla in 212 AD, extended Roman citizenship to all free men within the Imperial boundaries.
-Then, Christianity began to establish itself as the dominant religion from Constantine's reign (306–337), raising the power of Eastern metropolises, later grouped into Pentarchy.
+Christianity then began to establish itself as the dominant religion from Constantine's reign (306–337), raising the power of Eastern metropolises, later grouped into Pentarchy.

 Although not founded as a capital city in 330, Constantinople grew in importance.
 It finally gained the rank of eastern capital when given an praefectus urbi in 359 and the senators who were clari became senators of the lowest rank as clarissimi.
 As a result, Italy began to decline in favour of the provinces, which resulted in the division of the Empire into two administrative units in 395: the Western Roman Empire, with its capital at Mediolanum (now Milan), and the Eastern Roman Empire, with its capital at Constantinople (now Istanbul).
 In 402, the Imperial residence was moved to Ravenna from Milan, confirming the decline of the city of Rome (which was sacked in 410 for the first time in almost eight centuries).